Emotional Support Animal Laws in Tennessee

 Emotional Support Animal Certification and Registration Tennessee

-ESAs can be requested as a reasonable accommodation for housing and for employment situations.
+ESAs can be requested as reasonable accommodation for housing and for employment situations.
 However, all that is needed is a doctor’s letter/doctor’s prescription stating the animal is necessary for a disability.

 Emotional support animals do not need to be registered for any reason.
 No legitimate ESA registration system exists.
-By the way, websites selling service animal papers online are not recognized by the Department of Justice nor the ADA.
+By the way, websites selling service animal papers online are not recognized by the Department of Justice or the ADA.

 Emotional Support Animals and Air Travel Tennessee

 ESAs no longer included

 Several years ago, emotional support animals were included in the definition of a service animal for air travel.
 So, ESAs were permitted in the cabin of airplanes with their handlers.